 --nameso we can link to it later (if we didn’t specify this a random name would be generated).

--eenvironment variables that will be used by the container.
-This is a common way of passing configuration information to a container.
+-eenvironment variable that will be used by the container.
+This is a common way of passing configuration information to a container (setting the MySQL root password in this case).

 - We tell the container to run in detached mode.